sajitsasi/adf-pipeline/README.md

      --port 22
    ```

-   - Create an LB rule to forward SQL packets on 1433 to backend NAT VM on 1433
+   - Create an LB rule to forward SQL packets on 1433 to forwarding VM on 1433
    ```
    az network lb rule create \
      -g az-adf-fwd-rg \